nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 src: "assets/guidelines/guidelines-y-axis_4@1x.png 1x, assets/guidelines/guidelines-y-axis_4@2x.png 2x"
 ```

-For further references and examples see [It’s OK not to start your y-axis at zero (QZ)](https://qz.com/418083/its-ok-not-to-start-your-y-axis-at-zero/)
+We like this artcile for further references and examples: [It’s OK not to start your y-axis at zero (QZ)](https://qz.com/418083/its-ok-not-to-start-your-y-axis-at-zero/)